 Bold flavors abound in these gluten-free Southwest Chicken Stuffed Poblanos packed with tender chicken, rice, beans, corn and oozing cheese.
-They’re on the table in less than an hour and can be prepped the day before to make life even easier.
-Now that the kids are heading back to school in some shape or form, hallelujah to the re-emergence of having a routine.
-And with that comes the need for easy and delicious weeknight meals like this sheet pan dinner.
+This sheet pan dinner is on the table in less than an hour and can be prepped the day before to make life even easier.

 Remember to PIN THIS to save the recipe for later!

 To get things started in this recipe, the poblanos go in the oven to soften before stuffing them and well-seasoned chicken goes in at the same time to cook.
 When the chicken is done, grab a couple forks to shred and then combine it with the rice, beans, corn, tomatoes, salsa and cilantro.

 Then once the peppers are cool enough to handle, cut a slit down the middle to remove the seeds.
 If a few stragglers remain it's not a big deal, but you certainly don't want an unpleasant, hot, seedy mouthful.
 Remember, more seeds = more heat.

 How hot are poblano peppers?